VoltCruelerz/OwlMarble-Magic/classes/ranger/Ranger.md

 ### Harvest the Fallen - 3 [New]

 At 3rd level, you may attempt to harvest the valuable materials from a slain creature.
 To do so, you may spend 10 minutes to make a Monster Lore check with DC equal to [10 + CR/2] where CR is the creature’s Challenge Rating.
+Success or failure, you cannot gather further components from the same corpse.

-- On a success, you acquire an alchemical from the creature, and you cannot gather further components from the same creature.
+- On a success, you acquire an alchemical from the creature.
 This component is highly volatile and loses its potency quickly.
 As such, it must be used in Alchemy within 1 hour of gathering.
 - On a failure, the alchemical component spoils or is otherwise unsalvageable.

 ### Alchemical Solutions - 3 [New]